Hagar-Ahmed-Rayan/Lavie/README.md

 # plantsshop

-A new Flutter project using APIs.
+A new Flutter project using APIs and sqflite.

 ## Getting Started